Gordon Ramsay – world-renowned, multiple award-winning, profanity-spouting chef – initially wanted to become a footballer.

 Details: London House, 7-9 Battersea Square, SW11 3RA | Open weekdays 12-11pm, Saturdays 10am-11pm, Sundays 10am-9pm

 Last but certainly not least is the flagship Gordon Ramsay Restaurant… Restaurant Gordon Ramsay.
-Holding onto three Michelin stars for over 17 years, this is the spot for elegant, classic French cuisine, served in immaculate surrounds.
-The sommelier team really know their grapes – make sure you flag them down for a pairing with the intensely whiffy cheese trolley.
+Holding onto three Michelin stars for nearly 20 years, this is the spot for elegant, classic French cuisine, served in immaculate surrounds.
+The Prestige tasting menu takes you through the restaurant’s finest dishes – or for £1000, you and three friends can take a seat at the private ‘Inspiration Table’, where the chefs themselves will serve you their most innovative new dishes.
+READ MORE

 Details: 68 Royal Hospital Road, SW3 4HP | Open Tues-Sat, 12-2.15pm and 6.30-10.15pm